What is a WheelWally made of?

 Your WheelWally can hold one bike.
 Your truck bed can hold one, or two, WheelWallies.

-Perhaps best of all, no wheel removal is required.
-If your bike fits in the bed, load it up and go for a ride!
-With a “fork mount” configuration, you’ll be removing, storing, and re-installing your wheel for every ride and you’ll probably need fork mount “adapters” whenever you switch between standard QR skewers and through axles.
-In addition, “fork mounts” are rigid and they tend to concentrate stresses on the fork ends of your bike.
+Perhaps best of all, you can transport your bike without removing the wheel.
+If your bike fits in the bed, load it up and go for a ride.
+“Fork mount” racks require you to remove, store, and re-install your wheel for every ride and you’ll probably need fork mount “adapters” whenever you switch between standard QR skewers and through axles.
+In addition, “fork mounts” are rigid and they tend to concentrate stresses at the ends of your fork.
 Our design eliminates rigid bike-to-truck connections and directs transport stresses into your WheelWally, not your bike.

 What are Omni straps?

 Omni straps are made of all-in-one velcro that attaches to itself.
-They’re thin and flexible, but incredibly strong and durable.
+They’re thin, flexible, strong, durable, vibration resistant, and infinitely adjustable.
+Their holding power is quite amazing.
 If your straps ever become worn or frayed, we’ll send you a new set free of charge.

 Can I install a WheelWally over my drop-in bed liner?